 Most of my books translated into Italian are published by Raffaello Cortina Editore.

-My previous books include Scepticism and the Foundation of Epistemology – A Study in the Metalogical Fallacies (Brill, 1996); Internet – An Epistemological Essay (Il Saggiatore, 1997); Philosophy and Computing: An Introduction (Routledge, 1999); Sextus Empiricus, The Recovery and Transmission of Pyrrhonism (Oxford University Press, 2002).
-I am the editor of the Blackwell Guide to the Philosophy of Computing and Information (Blackwell, 2004).
-I was lecturer in philosophy at the University of Warwick in 1990-1.
-I joined the Faculty of Philosophy of the University of Oxford in 1990 and then the Department of Computer Science in 1999.
-I was Junior Research Fellow (postdoc) in Philosophy at Wolfson College, University of Oxford in 1990-4, Francis Yates Fellow in the History of Ideas at the Warburg Institute, University of London in 1994–95, and Research Fellow in Philosophy at Wolfson College in 1994-2001.
-During these years in Oxford, I held several lecturerships in different Colleges and taught a variety of subjects, from Ancient Philosophy to Wittgenstein and Mathematical Logic.
+Some of my previous books include Scepticism and the Foundation of Epistemology – A Study in the Metalogical Fallacies (Brill, 1996); Internet – An Epistemological Essay (Il Saggiatore, 1997); Philosophy and Computing: An Introduction (Routledge, 1999); and Sextus Empiricus, The Recovery and Transmission of Pyrrhonism (Oxford University Press, 2002).
+The book on Sextus’ manuscript tradition was a matter of historical passion.
+I could indulge in it thanks to the extensive travelling due to my other research.
+Year after year, I visited more libraries and archives than I can recall and once, in New York, even an auction house that was selling one of the manuscripts.
+It was great fun.

+Later, I was a Francis Yates Fellow in the History of Ideas at the Warburg Institute, University of London in 1994–95, and Research Fellow (roughly Assistant Professor) in Philosophy at Wolfson College, University of Oxford, in 1994-2001.
+During these years in Oxford, I held several lectureships in different Colleges and taught a variety of subjects, from Ancient Philosophy to Wittgenstein, but mostly Mathematical Logic.
 The didactic experience was extremely demanding but also incredibly instructive.
-I do not regret it and I do not miss it.
+I do not regret it, but I do not miss it.